exercism/java/concepts/loops/about.md

 ## For

-A for loop provides a mechanism to execute a group of statements repeatedly until some condition is met.
+A for loop is a control flow statement that allows you to efficiently execute a block of code multiple times.
+It achieves this repetition through a concept called iteration, where a variable (often called a loop counter) takes on different values within a specified range.
+This loop continues executing the code block until the iteration reaches its end.

 ```java
 for (initialization; test; update) {